Bill Veeck rumors, news

 -

 • Baseball history unpacked, January 31Happy birthday, Ernie Banks! | Photo by Louis Requena/MLB via Getty Images A M-W-F digest, replete with #Cubs, #MLB, and #MiLB content, gathered from reputable sources.
 Three Hall-of-Famers were born on this date.
 One of them was Mr. Cub, Cap Anson is released, and other stories for the discerning reader.
-On Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue is pleased to present a l...2025Read about Ernie Banks
+On Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue is pleased to present a l...2025Check it out Ernie Banks scandals

 -

 • Bus Clarkson: A little-known star from an alternate Milwaukee Brewers historyMilwaukee Journal-USA TODAY NETWORK Meet a Negro League All-Star who spent his twilight years in Milwaukee Milwaukee has had a major league baseball team for all but five years since 1953, the year the Braves left Boston for the Midwest.
 After a short gap from 1965-69, the Seattle Pilots moved to town in 1970, became the Brewers, and the rest is history.
-However, 1970 was not the first sea...2025See more articles Milwaukee Brewers rumors
+However, 1970 was not the first sea...2025See more articles Milwaukee Brewers gossip

 -